-The design solution should also include a strategy to make the area around the street walking friendly.
+The site for the competition extends from Bal Udyan from west to Mamlatdar Office to the east.
+However, the design solutions should also include a strategy to make the area around the street walking friendly.

 Click here to download site details